-Preparation of ITO coated glass.
+Preparation of ITO Coated Glass.
 The ITO coated glass was cut into 1 cm × 1 cm pieces.
 They were cleaned by ultrasonication for 15 min with acetone, isopropanol, and ultrapure water.
 After drying with nitrogen, the ITO coated glass was kept at room temperature before use.

-Cell culture on ITO coated glass substrates.
+Cell Culture on ITO Coated Glass Substrates.
 Before seeding cells, ITO coated glass substrates and PEIS chamber were sterilized with 70% ethanol and rinsed thoroughly with sterilized water and sterilized DPBS solution and blown dry.
 MG63 human osteosarcoma cells and B50 rat neuroblastoma cells were cultured in a T75 cell culture flask with DMEM supplemented with 10% FBS and 1% penicillin-streptomycin solution, while hMSCs were cultured in a medium containing Mesenchymal Stem Cell Growth Medium 2 supplemented with 10% SupplementMix and 1% penicillin-streptomycin in a humidified atmosphere with 5% CO2 at 37°C with the medium changed every two days.
 At confluence, cells were trypsinized and resuspended in 10% FBS supplemented DMEM for seeding.
 For single cell imaging with PEIS, cells were seeded onto the ITO coated glass surface in the assembled PEIS chamber at a concentration of 2.5x104 cells/mL and incubated at 37 °C with 5% CO2 for 24 hours.
 For PEIS measurements, both DPBS solution and 10% FBS supplemented DMEM were used as the electrolyte.
 To obtain confluent layers of cells on the ITO coated glass substrates used for impedance spectroscopy and chronoamperometry, cells were seeded at a higher concentration of 1.5x105 cells/mL and incubated at 37 °C with 5% CO2 for 48 hours.

+The effect of PEIS imaging on cell viability was investigated using a fluorescence live/dead assay (Thermo Fisher Scientific, cat. no.: L3224).
+MG-63 cells were seeded onto two pieces of ITO coated glass assembled in the PEIS chamber at a concentration of 6.7x105 cells/mL and incubated at 37 °C with 5% CO2 for 24 hours.
+One ITO chip was subjected to a PEIS raster scan in DPBS while another stayed under ambient conditions for the same time.
+Then, 0.5 mL of 2 μM calcein AM, 4 μM ethidium homodimer-1 and 8.12 μM of Hoechst 33342 was used to test the viability of the cells with and without PEIS imaging.
+Three different areas in each sample were checked using a fluorescence microscope (Leica DMI4000B Epifluorescence, see sample images in Figure S1), and resultant images were processed with Image J software for counting cells.

 To induce cell lysis, 0.04% v/v Triton X-100 (TX-100) in DPBS was added as electrolyte after one PEIS photocurrent image of hMSC was obtained, followed by several continuous PEIS raster scans to monitor the whole process.

-Zeta potential measurements of cells
+Zeta Potential Measurements of Cells

 For three types of cells, cell suspensions in DPBS buffer were kept at a concentration of 1.35x105 cells/mL.
-The measurements were performed in U-shaped cells (disposable folded capillary cell) with gold-plated electrodes at 25 ℃ using the electrophoretic light scattering technique on a Zetasizer Nano ZS analyzer (Malvern Instruments, GB), and measurements for each type of cell were conducted 5 times.
+The measurements were performed in disposable folded capillary zeta cells with gold-plated electrodes at 25 ℃ using the electrophoretic light scattering technique on a Zetasizer Nano ZS analyzer (Malvern Instruments, GB), and measurements for each type of cell were conducted 5 times.

 Chronoamperometry and Impedance Measurements.
 Chronoamperometry and impedance measurements were carried out in the DPBS solution using an Autolab PGSTAT30/FRA2 (Windsor Scientific Ltd, UK) using a platinum electrode and an Ag/AgCl electrode as the counter and reference electrodes, respectively.
 A diode laser (λ = 405 nm, max 500 mW), which was chopped at 10 Hz, illuminated the ITO substrate when recording the current-time (I-t) curves.